Managing Storage Space and Deleting Old Snapshots

-You can delete snapshots on the Overview tab of a backup.
+If you want to delete multiple snapshots manually, you can do it on the Overview tab of a backup.
 For this, click the Clean up link in the right part of a pane with the storage space information.
-Then select, which snapshots you want to delete:
+Then, in the Clear Backup History window, select which snapshots you want to delete:

 - All — this option deletes all the snapshots except the latest one, and also all the backup activity records, except the latest ones.
 Please note that if the latest snapshot failed, this option will only keep this snapshot, and thus, it won’t keep any backed up data at all.
 As for restore operation, it only keeps the latest restore record in the backup log, and only if it happened later than the latest snapshot.